bmolnar91/workbook/module_oop.md

 #### What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?
+General convention for a variable’s scope is, it is accessible only within the block in which it is declared.

+1. Class variables:
+  A variable which is declared inside a class, outside all the blocks and is marked static is known as a class variable.The lifetime of a class variable is until the end of the program or as long as the class is loaded in memory.

+2. Instance variables:
+  A variable which is declared inside a class and outside all the methods and blocks is an instance variable.
+Lifetime of an instance variable is until the object stays in memory.

+3. Local variables:
+  All other variables which are not instance and class variables are treated as local variables including the parameters in a method.The lifetime of a local variable is until the control leaves the block in which it is declared.

 #### What is the purpose of the ‘equals()’ method?
-IN PROGRESS

-Each object has a predefined 'equals()' method that is used for semantical equality testing.
+Each object has a predefined `equals()` method that is used for semantical equality testing.

 To make it work for our classes, we need to override it and check the conditions we need.
 There is a simple and fast way of generating the equals() method, other than writing it manually (from within the IDE).

 #### What is the difference between '==' and 'equals()'?
-IN PROGRESS

-When you compare objects using the equality testing operator (==), it actually compares the references and not the object values.
+When you compare objects using the equality testing operator (`==`), it actually compares the references and not the object values.

-The 'equals()' method is used for semantical equality testing.
+The `equals()` method is used for semantical equality testing.

 #### What does the ‘static’ keyword mean?